toastclub/pinefore/packages/pinery/README.md

 ## Connecting to databases

 Pinery makes no assumptions about your database, though it was designed for SQL.
 Some database specific code is required.
-We can get you started with `pinery/db`.
+A basic entrypoint for kysely users is provided in the kysely folder.
+It exports a basic recursive function that you can use as demonstrated [here](https://github.com/toastclub/pinefore/blob/main/server/pinFilterEngine.ts)